rwxrob/zet/20211005225329/README.md

 The ideas for OCMS originated during a collaborative session of mentors and educators live on rwxrob.tv in early 2021.
-The term 'open credential' was coined at that time as was the decision to let the learner decide for themselves when do declare whether or not they have passed a certain credential.
+The term 'open credential' was coined at that time as was the decision to let the learner decide for themselves when to declare whether or not they have passed a certain credential.
 Then, the learner can decide to invite one or more additional mentors to validate their own assessment and provide their own stamps of trustworthy approval.
 Such a system promotes and